-The PacketCable MTAs MUST implement Management Event Mechanism as per [14] and incorporate the MEM-MIB as defined in [13] which includes the support for Syslog server.
+The PacketCable MTAs MUST implement Management Event Mechanism as per [14], which includes the support for Syslog server.

 The PacketCable MTAs MUST also implement all the PacketCable Provisioning Management Events described in Appendix A of [14].

 5.4.4 MTA to DHCP Server